HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 )
 }}

-There is a property in the manifest that specifies if applications listed in the related_applications field should be preferred over the web application.
+There is a property in the manifest that specifies if applications listed in the `related_applications` field should be preferred over the web application.
 This might make the user agent suggest the installation of the related app instead of the web app.
 From all the manifest files analyzed, only 2.3% on desktop and 2.02% on mobile rely on this.

 ### FUGU APIs

 PWAs go hand in hand with advanced web capabilities.
-These capabilities are generally part of project FUGU which is the codename for the web capabilities project.
+These capabilities are generally part of project FUGU which is the codename for a collection of new web platform features incubating within the Chromium project.
 From the growing list of features that have been added to the web platform, these are the top APIs being used on the web that are useful for PWAs:

 {{ figure_markup(
   caption="Most used FUGU API (desktop)",